iamnotnato/alx-system_engineering-devops/0x01-shell_permissions/README.md

 > chmod 775 [file_name]
 > chmod ug+rwx,o=rx [file_name]
 > Both the commands give all permissions (code=7) to user and group, read and execute (code=5) for others.

+> Note :

+> 4 - Stands for "read"
+> 2 - Stands for "write"
+> 1 - Stands for "execute"
+> 0 - Stands for "no permissions"

 <br>